 For a quick example: when Forrest Gump says, "Life is like a box of chocolates," he's using a simile.
-If he had said, "Life is a box of chocolates," that would have been a metaphor.
+When his mom says later in the film, "Life is a box of chocolates," that’s a metaphor.

-Now you know the difference between simile and metaphor, let’s look at the difference between analogy and metaphor.
-An analogy is a comparison of two or otherwise unlike things based on the resemblance of a particular aspect.
+Now that you know the difference between simile and metaphor, let’s look at the difference between analogy vs. metaphor.
+An analogy is a comparison of two things used for the purpose of explanation.

-Now that we know what a metaphor isn’t, let’s explore different types and how you can use them to zhuzh up your script!
+Now, let’s explore different types of metaphors and how you can use them to zhuzh up your script!

 EXTENDED METAPHOR DEFINITION